Omisha99/Galactic-Survivor/README.md

 ## Aim of Game

-Help Commander Mack get to the landing station where he can get his radio signal and complete hus mission.
+Help Commander Mack get to the landing station where he can get his radio signal and complete his mission.

 ## Main Game Mechanic